Join our mailing list to stay informed!

 How Does a Default Get Listed on my Credit File?

-Bill is Due to Be Paid
+Day 0 – Bill is Due

-Unpaid Bill is Now Officially Overdue
+Day 60 – Bill is Officially Overdue

-Receive First Written Notice
+Day 90 – First Written Notice

-Receive Second Written Notice
+Day 120 – Second Written Notice

-If you do not comply with the second written notice within 14 days and the bill remains unpaid, a Default will be noted on your credit file.
-Once you receive a default, it will remain on your credit file for 5 years and may impact your ability to obtain future credit.
+If you don’t comply with the second written notice within 14 days, the debt will be marked as a default on your credit file.
+This default will remain on your credit file for 5 years and may impact your ability to get credit in the future.

 After the Default, What Happens Next?